duncanmcclean/simple-commerce/docs/installation.md

 5. Run `php artisan vendor:publish` and select the option `Damcclean\Commerce\CommerceServiceProvider`.

-6. You'll also need to run our migrations which will create the required database tables for Commerce `php artisan migrate`
+6. You'll also need to run our database migrations and seeders to get your database setup. `php artisan migrate && php artisan db:seed`

 7. Another thing you'll want to do before things start working is to add some URLs into your app's `VerifyCsrfToken.php` file.
 There's a statamic bug meaning we can't use csrf tokens in some places.
 We'll hopefully have this fixed before we launch.